Main

 By Jan 16, 1791, the will of Frederick Calvit, dated Sep 22, 1790, was opened.
 Son "Lewis Alston" was one of the witnesses [McBee, Book B, p.
 81].

-According to the 1792 Spanish Census for Natchez District, "Juan Alston" and brother "Phelipe Luis Alston" were each heads of household in the District of Buffalo Creek, which was replaced by parts of Adams and Wilkinson Cos.
-MS [MSGenWeb, 1792 Census Index].
+According to the 1792 Spanish Census for Natchez District, brother "Phelipe Luis Alston" was head of a household in the District of Buffalo Creek, which was replaced by parts of Adams and Wilkinson Cos.
+MS along with households headed by "Juan" and "Guillermo" (son William) [MSGenWeb, Head of Household Index].
 A different translation has a "Juan Haton" with 1200 arpents of land (about 1,000 acres), 3 White persons [possibly John, son Solomon and ?], and 13 Black persons, in the same area, which was south of Natchez [Adams Co.
 Miss.
 Gen. & Hist.
 Network].

 On Mar 31, 1804, after John died, son Solomon claimed "as heir and representative" 450 acres 5 miles south of Natchez granted to John Alston on Jun 16, 1777 by the British Govt.
 This land back then bordered the lands of Absalom Hooper and "Mrs. Holmes" [McBee, p.
 504].